Brocier/project2WDI13/README.md

 * Started off getting a baseline project working with npm and express-generator.
 * Worked on getting a fleshed out README to build on later.
 * Built out an ERD and wireframe.
+* Used Express-generator and npm to get my site's boilerplate out.
+* Set a full CRUD route for each level of my model.
+* Built out Schemas and Models.
+* Built a Seeds file to test with.

 #### Unsolved problems

 * I'm sure this list is going to be very long.
+* click edit on user
+* see other users pets
+* make a collage of decentralized photos
+* allow voting on photos
+* allow categorizing of pets so you can see all of a certain type
+* Year of the Dog splash screen
+* Allow users to pick Dog Cat or Other for their username portrait
+* continue as guest
+* no photos for a pet
+* sign up
+* no pets listed for a user
+* sign in

 #### Notes to yourself

+* Once you learn API's, return to this project so you can mass add images from other sites.
 * You'll get there someday!
 * Never give up!
 * Never Surrender!